 After each devotee danced for several minutes, they slowly walked out of the temple with their entourage of family and friends.
 Although only men carried kavadis, women carried jars of fruit and grains as offerings.

 We grabbed our shoes from the temple gates and put them on, then walked along the streets to watch the devotees.
 It reminded me of a marathon, with onlookers standing along the street to watch them.
-I wanted to cheer them on as you would in a race, but no other bystanders were cheering.
 The devotees’ entourage chanted and played music as they walked, which probably helped them.

 A painful procession